mareds/r_course/lectures/lecture10_categorical_data.md

 ---
 ## String vs. factor
-Imagine that you have a vector or variable that contains month:
+Imagine that you have a vector or variable that contains months:

 ```r